chinpsai/chinpsai/README.md

-- 👋 Hi, I’m @chinpsai
+- 👋 Hi, I’m Chin 曾炳胜
-- 👀 I’m interested in ...
+- 👀  SG
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on EI license report app
-- 📫 How to reach me ...
+- 📫 How to reach me chinps.upis@gmail.com

 <!---
 chinpsai/chinpsai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.